Mevorisha/mess-room-booking/docs/CONTRIBUTING.md

 Most of these are variables rather than classes and can be used in any component.
 Importing is not necessary as they are imported in `App/index.jsx`.

-Just make sure you haven"t made a typo or you"ll be tearing your hair out trying to figure out why your styles aren"t working.
+Just make sure you haven't made a typo or you'll be tearing your hair out trying to figure out why your styles aren't working.

 ```css
 .pages-MyPage .button {